 Storing receipts electronically

-Here are 2 ways to store your source documents electronically:
+Here are two ways to store your source documents electronically:

 1. Using a document management software